MaxPleaner/sounds/readme.md

 **Prerequisites**

-1. ruby 2.3
+- ruby 2.3
-3. system depencencies: `apt-get install lame ffmpeg vorbis-tools mpg123 alsa-utils pulseaudio`
+- system depencencies: `apt-get install mpg123 lame alsamixer arecord ffmpeg vorbis-tools`
-4. a decent processor.
+- a decent processor.
 I have an intel i5 and the load is fairly low.
 But keep in mind that every drum hit opens a thread and tells `mpg123` to play a mp3 file.